mrcodedev/Telegram-Ubuntu-Monochrome-Icon/README.md

 .TelegramDesktop folder is hidden, so you must show hidden files.

+Close and restart Telegram, and the new icon will be displayed in the bar :+1:.

 **Mr. CodeDev:** <a href="http://www.mrcodedev.com">http://www.mrcodedev.com</a>

 > Sorry for my bad English :sweat_smile: